Skip to main content.

 • Relevant Language Study

 Students are encouraged but not required to study a language relevant to the particular religion that provides the focus for their Senior Project.
-Relevant languages taught at Bard and supported by faculty in Religion include Arabic, Aramaic, Chinese, Greek, Hebrew, Japanese, Latin, and Sanskrit.
+Relevant languages taught at Bard and supported by faculty in Religion include Arabic, Chinese, Greek, Hebrew, Yiddish, Japanese, and Latin.

 More About Language Study